Parkinson gait modelling from an anomaly deep representation: Conclusions

 \section{Conclusions}

 This work presented a deep generative architecture with the capability of discovering anomaly locomotion patterns, convolving entire video sequences into a 3D scheme.
-Interestingly, a parkinson disease population was projected to the architecture, returning not only outlier rejection but coding a new locomotion distribution with separable patterns with respect to the trained control population.
+Interestingly, a parkinson disease population was projected to the architecture, returning not only outlier rejection but coding a new locomotion distribution with separable patterns \textit{w.r.t} the trained control population.
 These results evidenced a potential use of this learning and architecture scheme to recover potential digital biomarkers, coded into embedding representations.
 The proposed approach was validated with standard classification rules but also with statistical measures to validate the capability of generalization.
-Future works include the validation of proposals among different stages and the use of federated scenarios with different experimental capture setups to test performance on real scenarios.
+Future works include the validation of proposals among different stages and the use of federated scenarios with different experimental capture setups to test and improve the performance on real scenarios.
+The model weights and all code used is publicy available in the following repository {\url{https://gitlab.com/bivl2ab/research/2022-edgarrangel_apgn/2023_APN_Anomalous_Parkinson_Network}}.